 What happens when alcohol non-drinkers begin to drink?
-Researchers at the Medical University of South Carolina have found that middle-aged non-drinkers who began drinking in moderation experienced a 38% lower risk of developing cardiovascular disease compared to those who continued abstaining.
+Researchers at the Medical University of South Carolina wanted to learn.
+They did a large study to find out.
+They looked at middle-aged non-drinkers who began drinking in moderation.
+The researchers found a much lower risk of getting cardiovascular disease (CVD).
+That’s in comparison to those who continued abstaining.

 This study is very important.
 It provides more evidence that the reduced risk of cardiovascular disease is a result of the alcohol itself.